Chart Color Schemes

 Queanbeyan East has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Local infrastructure changes significantly impact an area's performance.
-AreaSearch identified 10 projects likely affecting this region.
-Notable ones include Celesse Apartments, Spotlight Queanbeyan Retail Redevelopment, Queanbeyan East Public Preschool, and Yass Road, Bungendore Road, Ellerton Drive Intersection Upgrade.
-The following list details those most relevant.
+Ten projects identified by AreaSearch could significantly impact the area's performance due to changes in local infrastructure.
+These include Celesse Apartments, Spotlight Queanbeyan Retail Redevelopment, Queanbeyan East Public Preschool, and Yass Road, Bungendore Road, and Ellerton Drive Intersection Upgrade.
+The list below details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.